Case Studies

 Why does SaaS need to increase product engagement?

-What is the difference between users and customers?
+What is the difference between users and customers in product engagement?

 Are customer engagement and product engagement the same thing?